How to Plan a Death Valley Day Trip from Las Vegas

 Itinerary from Las Vegas

-- 7 AM Las Vegas direction Beatty to enter through the north of the park.
+- 7 AM Las Vegas direction Beatty to enter through the park’s north.

 - 9.30 AM Sand Dunes Mezquite Flat